Caltrain:

 The final screens are clear and accessible.
 Multiple languages and an intuitive timeline resolve pain points in the existing system.

-➢ Minimalist UI to lower cognitive overload
+➢ Minimalist UI lowers cognitive overload

 ➢ Three languages boost inclusivity

-➢ Minimalist UI to lower cognitive overload
+➢ Minimalist UI lowers cognitive overload

 ➢ Three languages boost inclusivity

-Goal: Show riders the next stop, as well as other stops in more detail so they can plan accordingly.
+goal: Show riders the next stop, as well as other stops in more detail so they can plan accordingly.

 ➢ Stops include delays and arrival times